davidtchiu/davidtchiu.github.io/teaching/cs161/hwk4.fraction/index.md

 - Because `gcd()` should only be called in another method of this class, we should make it `private` instead of `public`.

-#### Program Defensively

-You can't control how another user or program chooses to use your methods.
-For each method, think critically about all the things that could go wrong and cause an unintended result (e.g., a runtime error, infinite loop/recursion, etc.).
-Chances are, I'll be trying all kinds of inputs (negative values, zeroes, nulls, empty-strings, etc.) when I grade your program.
-The mark of a good programmer is one that can anticipate such scenarios ahead of time and ensure that their program handles all sorts of errors gracefully.

 #### Commenting

 Each and every method should have a "javadoc-style" comment above it (the ones that use `/* ... */`).
 For full credit, you should use the @param and @return tags as appropriate in these method comments.
 Each instance variable (field) should have a brief comment as well.
 Don't forget the main comment at the top of the class either - I'm looking for more than just a sentence or two.